saecki/zig-grep/paper/paper.typ

     exe.addLibraryPath(LazyPath.relative("rure/target/release"));
     exe.linkSystemLibrary2("rure", .{ .needed = true, .preferred_link_mode = .Static });
 ```]
+This links the `rure` crate and all it's dependencies statically into the final binary.

 The dependencies are taken straight from the `rure` compile script:
 #sourcecode[```sh